Mississippi judge declares mistrial in case of 2 white men charged in attack on Black FedEx driver

 Sharon McClendon, Gibson’s mother, burst out with a loud expletive in the courtroom after the judge’s announcement, and she and her son declined to speak to reporters as they left the courthouse.
 Highway Patrol officers walked with them to a private vehicle, and some supporters hugged Gibson.

-Rayshun Bridges, a Black resident of Brookhaven, stood outside the courthouse with a handwritten poster that declared: “We want justice for D’Monterrio.”
+Rayshun Bridges, of Brookhaven, stood outside the courthouse with a handwritten poster reading: “We want justice for D’Monterrio.”
+He said he does not know Gibson but has been following news coverage of the case.

+“That young guy, he was at work trying to do his job,” Bridges said.

 The Cases, who remain out on bond, sat stoically as the judge announced his decision.
 Terrell Stubbs, the defense attorney for Gregory Case, declined to comment.

-After court adjourned, District Attorney Dee Bates told reporters that he disagrees with the judge’s decision.
-Bates said a new trial will be scheduled, but he does not know if it will be before he leaves office at the end of the year.
+After court adjourned, District Attorney Dee Bates, who leaves office at the end of the year, told reporters that he disagrees with the judge’s decision.
+The new trial is not expected before the end of the year because the judge’s docket is full through December, a court official said.

-On Wednesday, Gibson’s attorney in a civil lawsuit, Carlos Moore, praised the prosecution’s work but said outside court that Fernando’s testimony showed police were not thorough in the investigation.
+Carlos Moore, Gibson’s attorney in a civil lawsuit, said the mistrial “represents not just an administrative setback but also a delay in justice for Mr. Gibson and his family.”

-“If this does not end up with convictions of both Cases, I do think it’s going to be because of the shoddy work of the Brookhaven Police Department,” Moore said.

-Moore compared the episode to the killing of Ahmaud Arbery, a 25-year-old Black man who was running through a Georgia subdivision in 2020 when three white men — a father, son and neighbor — chased him down and one blasted him with a shotgun.
+Moore said he has asked the U.S. Department of Justice’s Civil Rights Division to investigate the Brookhaven Police Department for misconduct.

+“It is concerning that BPD withheld a potentially crucial evidence piece of evidence,” Moore said of the videotaped statement.
+“We believe that this is not an isolated incident but a part of a larger pattern of obstruction by BPD.”

+Moore also called for the Justice Department to bring federal hate crime charges against the Cases, who defense attorneys have said tried to stop Gibson because he was driving a rental van with a Florida license plate and they wanted to know who was near a family home after dark.

-The encounter between Gibson and the Cases happened as Gibson made deliveries for FedEx on the evening of Jan.
-24, 2022, while driving a rental van with the Hertz logo on three sides.
+The encounter between Gibson and the Cases happened as Gibson made FedEx deliveries on the evening of Jan.
+24, 2022, while driving a van with the Hertz logo on three sides.
 After he dropped off a package at a home on a dead-end public road, Gregory Case used a pickup truck to try to block the van from leaving, and Brandon Case came outside with a gun, Bates told the majority-white jury.

 As Gibson drove the van around the pickup truck, shots were fired, with three rounds hitting the delivery van and some of the packages inside, Bates said.